 Doran began cutting hair at Maplewood Mall more than a decade ago.
 He opened his first shop on Earl Street and moved to Maryland Avenue after five years.
 However, he was immediately unhappy with his new location and the poor maintenance being done, but had signed a three year lease.
 As soon as he could, Doran began looking for a new spot on the East Side, where he had built his clientele.

 Doran knew he wanted to be on a busier street, get more drive-by traffic.
-Payne and Arcade Avenues both had plenty of empty buildings, but the process to get into the spaces were long, difficult and covered in red tape.
+Payne Avenue and Arcade Street both had plenty of empty buildings, but the process to get into the spaces were long, difficult and covered in red tape.
 So when he finally got into a space, he got to work right away.

 He worked on getting approvals from the city and the Minnesota Board of Barber Examiners.
 Doran estimates he invested $25,000 in creating the space.
 He was finally able to open after three months of renovations.

 “There’s a lot of spots open and a lot of opportunity on Payne to do things,” Doran said.
 “I’m here trying to show things differently.
 There is a lot of barbershops around, but my format of how I want to run my shop and how I want things to be is a whole different look.
-You can tell by the way people come in. when they come in, they act a certain way.”
+You can tell by the way people come in.
+When they come in, they act a certain way.”

 When you walk into the shop, you are immediately greeted with a sign that reads “Pull Your Pants Up.”
 This rule isn’t new to the new location, and Doran says even with the new sign, he still has to tell people.
 He said people have gotten up and left the shop when he’s told them to pull their pants up before.
 And he’s fine with that.